Umuzi-org/tech-department/content/syllabuses/_index.md

   - {{% contentlink "projects/tdd/simple-calculator-part1" %}}

 - WEB_DEV:

   - {{% contentlink "topics/web-frontend/intro-to-web-design/" %}}

+- JAVA:
+  - {{% contentlink "workshops/java/basic-intro-to-oop" %}}
+  - {{% contentlink "topics/java-specific/oop-basics"%}}
+  - {{% contentlink "projects/oop/person" %}} do this in pairs
+  - {{% contentlink "projects/oop/cars" %}} individual.
+Due towards the end of the week
+  - NCIT 08: Pseudocode and documentation
+  - NCIT 13: Object-oriented programming
+  - workshop: oop Q&A might be needed

 ## Week 6: The Internet and Ethics in tech